ADRE 2025: Assam Grade 3 & 4 results out, check details

-Guwahati: The State-Level Recruitment Commission (SLRC) is set to announce the results for the ADRE Grade 3 and Grade 4 posts on March 7, 2025.
+The State-Level Recruitment Commission (SLRC) is set to announce the results for the ADRE Grade 3 and Grade 4 posts on March 7, 2025.

 This update was shared by the Chief Minister’s Office of Assam via their official X (formerly Twitter) account.